tristanbagnulo/catAPI-fullstack-app/README.md

 For backend run `node server.js` in the `/backend` directory.

 # Features
+## Functional
 * User can search for a cat breed from the home page by selecting a breed of choice from a dropdown selector widget.
 * User can see multiple photos of their selected breed at the bottom of the page below the information about the breed.
 * User can see the details of the breed they select.
 These details include description, temperament, origin, life span, adaptability, affection level, child-friendlym grooming, intelligence, health issues, social needs and stranger friendly.
+## Non-Functional
-* Application deployed on render and accessible on https://catapi-fullstack-app-forntend.onrender.com/
+* Application deployed on render and accessible on [cat-breed-lookup.mooo.com](http://cat-breed-lookup.mooo.com) or [catapi-fullstack-app-forntend.onrender.com](https://catapi-fullstack-app-forntend.onrender.com/)
-* Neatly formatted frontend.
+* Neatly formatted UI/UX
 * Dynamic Rendering for usability across Mobile, Tablet and Desktop